New Sea of Thieves season 7 trailer gives us serious Shrek 2 pub scene vibes, in a good way

 Sea of Thieves got a brand new musical trailer today which revealed that season 7 is launching in just over a month's time on July 21.

-The jolly new trailer which debuted during the Xbox and Bethesda showcase 2022 reminded us of The Poison Apple pub scene from Shrek 2 and the Snuggly Duckling from Disney's Tangled.
-More importantly though, we found out not only this season's release date but also all of the brand new features coming to the game in a few weeks time.
+The jolly new trailer, which debuted during the Xbox and Bethesda showcase 2022, reminded us of The Poison Apple pub scene from Shrek 2 and the Snuggly Duckling from Disney's Tangled.
+More importantly though, we found out not only this season's release date but also many of the brand new features coming to the game in a few weeks' time.

-You can take a look at the catchy song, and all of the features coming to the game soon, for yourself below.
+You can take a look at the catchy song for yourself below.

 You'll be able to buy and name a ship from July 21st! #BeMoreCaptain in Sea of Thieves Season Seven. pic.twitter.com/XJHj9yboGIJune 12, 2022